weirdindiankid/cs542/README.md

-This is the RLES fork of SISLES.jl by Youngjun Kim.
-This fork will soon be merged back into SISLES.jl.
+This is the CS 542 fork of SISLES.jl, originally designed by Youngjun Kim.

 # SISLES